ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/nodejs-langchain-pdf-chat/nodejs-langchain-pdf-chat.md

 We require OpenAI's embedding model and [LLM model](https://js.langchain.com/docs/integrations/llms/openai).

 OpenAI Embeddings are vector representations of text generated by OpenAI's language models.
-In this API, the [_OpenAIEmbeddings_](https://js.langchain.com/docs/integrations/text_embedding/openai) class from the Langchain library is used to generate embeddings for the documents stored in the Couchbase Vector Store.
+In this API, the [_OpenAIEmbeddings_](https://js.langchain.com/docs/integrations/text_embedding/openai) class from the LangChain library is used to generate embeddings for the documents stored in the Couchbase Vector Store.

-The [_ChatOpenAI_](https://js.langchain.com/docs/integrations/chat/openai) class from the Langchain library is used as the language model for generating responses.
+The [_ChatOpenAI_](https://js.langchain.com/docs/integrations/chat/openai) class from the LangChain library is used as the language model for generating responses.
 It is an interface to OpenAI's chat models, which are capable of understanding and generating human-like conversations.

 ```typescript
 const model = new ChatOpenAI({});